AJKKinney/AJKKinney/README.md

 - 👀 I’m interested in Game Development and Entrepeneurship.
 - 🌱 I’m currently learning things.
 - 📫 How to reach me: AJKKinney@gmail.com
-- 💻 Currently working on My Friendly Neighborhood and a Horror Fantasy Roguelike Game!
+- 💻 Currently working on a Horror Fantasy Roguelike Game!
-- 💻 Currently employed as a Gameplay Engineer at DreadXP!
+- 💻 Currently employed as a QA Tester at DreadXP!
 - ✌  If you want to have conversations about Game Dev, Storytelling, Music Comp, or other Game Related topics, my door is open to you.

 <!---